samhobbs-dev/week1-ai-ml-fundamentals/quizzes/quiz_04_cnn_training.md

 ### 38. Your validation loss hasn't improved for 10 epochs.
 What should you do?

+- [ ] A) Increase the learning rate 10x
-- [ ] A) Keep training for 100 more epochs
+- [ ] B) Keep training for 100 more epochs
-- [ ] B) Stop training - the model has likely converged or is overfitting
 - [ ] C) Remove all regularization
-- [ ] D) Increase the learning rate 10x
+- [ ] D) Stop training - the model has likely converged or is overfitting

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) Stop training - the model has likely converged or is overfitting
+**Correct Answer:** D) Stop training - the model has likely converged or is overfitting

 **Explanation:** No improvement for 10 epochs suggests the model has reached its capacity on this data/architecture.
 Continuing wastes time and risks overfitting.
 EarlyStopping automates this decision.

+- **Why others are wrong:**
+  - A) Large learning rate increase could destabilize training
+  - B) More epochs without improvement wastes time
+  - C) Removing regularization could make overfitting worse
 </details>

 ---

 ### 39. What is the benefit of using GlobalAveragePooling2D instead of Flatten before the classification head?

+- [ ] A) It makes training faster
+- [ ] B) It's required for all CNNs
-- [ ] A) It increases accuracy
+- [ ] C) It increases accuracy
-- [ ] B) It significantly reduces parameters while providing some spatial invariance
+- [ ] D) It significantly reduces parameters while providing some spatial invariance
-- [ ] C) It's required for all CNNs
-- [ ] D) It makes training faster

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) It significantly reduces parameters while providing some spatial invariance
+**Correct Answer:** D) It significantly reduces parameters while providing some spatial invariance

 **Explanation:** GAP reduces (7,7,512) to (512), compared to Flatten's (25088).
 The subsequent Dense layer has ~50x fewer parameters.
 GAP also provides translation invariance by averaging spatial information.

+- **Why others are wrong:**
+  - A) Speed improvement is secondary to parameter reduction
+  - B) Either Flatten or GAP can be used
+  - C) Parameter reduction helps prevent overfitting, but doesn't guarantee accuracy
 </details>

 ---